ABHAY0O7/GSoC-21-CASTOR/README.md

 Special thanks to [Mitul varshney](https://github.com/Mitul16) for helping me out during my tough times of debugging. :heart:

-In the end, I would like to thank Google for organizing such a wonderful program and also kudos to me who successfully completed this program. :wink: I am ending this report via an image that I created on my own, and it describes my feelings of this summer. <br>
+In the end, I would like to thank Google for organizing such a wonderful program and also kudos to me who successfully completed this program. :wink: I am ending this report with an image, which precisely describes my feelings of this summer. <br>

 <p align="center">
   <img src="https://github.com/ABHAY0O7/GSoC-21-CASTOR/blob/main/utils/Images/creation.jpg" alt="Summer-creation"/><br>